How Do You Feed The Hard keeper Horse?

 Feed High Fat Feeds To Provide Additional Calories

 A hay-only diet is typically not enough for a harder keeper.
 You will need to offer high fat, high quality feeds to provide more calories—a high fat, high fiber feed with excellent vitamin and mineral fortification is recommended.
 Grain-based feeds are generally discouraged, as they are high in carbs and usually low in fat, with many lacking a good fortification package.
-Triple Crown offers a variety of options, including Triple Crown Senior or Complete, Perform Gold and Senior Gold (coming soon).
+Triple Crown offers a variety of options, including Triple Crown Senior, Complete, Perform Gold and Senior Gold.
 Be sure to feed according to the product’s feeding directions.
 The feeding minimum for the average 1,000 lb. horse is 5-7 lb. per day for most feeds.
 You will need to feed this minimum to ensure your horse is getting the daily nutrients it needs.
 Horses who weigh more, are in heavy work or are at a life stage, such as a mare in late gestation, lactating or a growing horse, will have higher calorie and nutrient needs.

 Utilize a Quality Fat Supplement For Your Horse